 The environmental concern is through the determinants and requirements set by ISO-1400 as standards for the development of environmental issues and for the development of environmental policy, goals and objectives.
-Measuring operational activities and checking and auditing the environment is important (Yass, 2015:4).He believes that environmental impact can be measured mainly in three aspects: resource consumption, waste management, and pollution control (Pengetal., 2018:4).
+Measuring operational activities and checking and auditing the environment is important (Yass, 2015:4).
+He believes that environmental Table (1) encoding the variables of the measurement.

+impact can be measured mainly in three aspects: resource consumption, waste management, and pollution control (Pengetal., 2018:4).